SiyuanWangw/siyuanwangw.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Postdoctoral Research Associate working in the [INK Lab](https://inklab.usc.edu) at University of Southern California (USC), working with [Xiang Ren](https://shanzhenren.github.io/).
+I am currently a Postdoctoral Research Associate in the [INK Lab](https://inklab.usc.edu) at University of Southern California (USC), working with [Xiang Ren](https://shanzhenren.github.io/).
 I received my Ph.D. from Fudan University in October 2023, under the supervision of [Zhongyu Wei](http://www.sdspeople.fudan.edu.cn/zywei/).
 Before that, I received my Bachelor's degree in Software Engineering from Fudan University.
 During my PhD, I've also spent time with the INK Lab at University of Southern California, advised by [Xiang Ren](https://shanzhenren.github.io/).

 My primary research interests include **Natural Language Processing** and **Machine Reasoning**, with a current focus on Robustness of LLMs Reasoning, Safety and Alignment.